conda/constructor/docs/source/construct-yaml.md

 ### `nsis_template`

 Path to an NSIS template file to use instead of the default template.
-(Windows only)
+(EXE only)

 ### `welcome_file`